azeam/camset/README.md

 `brew install cairo pkg-config pygobject3 gtk+3`

 Alternatively disable or remove brew components that provide or require `pkg-config` and `ld` and then follow the [`Ubuntu instructions`](#for-ubuntu) from above.

+## Notes

+Settings can be saved and loaded.
+If the "Autoload settings" button is checked, camset will look in `~/.config/camset` for a settings file with the same name as the device (as suggested when saving settings) and load it when starting the application or when switching to that device.